Search Our Website:

 6. Rule will be effective 120 days after publication in the Federal Register.

 The Final Rule applies to entities subject to the FTC Act.1 Notably the FTC Act does not apply to non-profit corporations, which is often the status of health care corporations.
-However, Commission Slaughter warned that even if an entity registers as a non-profit tax-exempt entity but is in fact organized for the profit of members, then those entities, in her opinion, would fall under the FTC Act.
+However, the FTC has said, and has brought complaints against, tax exempt entities that seek to make a profit on behalf of their members, therefore tax-exempt status is not enough to exclude an entity from the FTC’s jurisdiction.

 To be clear, the Final Rule applies only to post-employment non-compete agreements.
 It does not apply to in-term non-competes that prohibit an employee from competing against the employer while still employed.
 In addition, although the Final Rule still does not apply to franchisee/franchisor relationships, Commissioners Slaughter and Bedoya called for more work on this front.

-The FTC reasoned that the business justifications that some offered that post-employment non-compete agreements are necessary did not outweigh the harm non-competes caused.
+As to the comments the FTC received supporting the business justifications that some offered that post-employment non-compete agreements are necessary did not outweigh the harm non-competes caused.
 The FTC reasoned that company confidential information can be protected through other avenues such as confidentiality agreements and trade secret laws.
 The FTC also noted that if companies want to keep employees, the company can make “human capital investments” such as entering into defined duration employment contracts and increase pay and/or benefits.

 Companies that violate this rule may be subject to civil penalties.